microsoft/semantic-kernel/python/DEV_SETUP.md

     c: T2
 ```

-## Pipeline checks
+## Code quality checks

-To run the same checks that run during the GitHub Action build, you can use
-this command, from the [python](../python) folder:
+To run the same checks that run during a commit and the GitHub Action `Python Code Quality Checks`, you can use this command, from the [python](../python) folder:

 ```bash
     uv run pre-commit run -a